metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `cert` (String) Certificate is an optional PEM encoded public certificate.
+- `cert` (String) Cert is an optional PEM-encoded public certificate.
-- `cert_chain` (String) CertificateChain is an optional PEM encoded set of certificates used to verify
+- `cert_chain` (String) CertChain is an optional PEM encoded set of certificates used to verify.
-- `ctlog` (Attributes) CTLog provides configuration for validation of SCTs.
-If the value is nil, default ctlog public key is used (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--ctlog))
+- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed Certificate Timestamps (SCTs).
+If the value is unset, the default behavior by Cosign is used. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--ctlog))
 - `rekor` (Attributes) Rekor provides configuration for the Rekor transparency log service.
 If an empty object is provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--rekor))

 <a id="nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--ctlog"></a>